If you’re planning a trip to the Big Apple, this Affordable New York City Travel Guide will help you do so without breaking the bank!

 Totally Free Places to Visit

-It wouldn’t be an affordable New York City Travel Guide without mentioning some of the totally FREE attractions you can enjoy around the city, no would it?
+It wouldn’t be an affordable New York City Travel Guide without mentioning some of the totally FREE attractions you can enjoy around the city, now would it?

-The park is vast and features countless attractions within the attraction of it being Central Park alone.
-From Belevedere Castle to the Alice in Wonderland sculpture, I dare say you’ll find something interesting at every turn.
+NYC’s Central Park is VAST and features countless attractions within the attraction of it being Central Park alone.
+From Belevedere Castle to the Alice in Wonderland sculpture and ice skating in the colder months, I dare say you’ll find something interesting at every turn.
 There are also bike and boat rentals available should you feel like dropping some cash.

 Boat rentals are available at The Loeb Boathouse and are $15 for an hour – seating four people.
 Not bad!

-While the museum does charge admission, the 9/11 Memorial is free to the public for paying respects.
+While the 9/11 Museum does charge admission, the 9/11 Memorial is free for the public to pay their respects.

 Visiting the memorial is a very somber, moving experience and one I recommend to all my fellow Americans.
 While the tragic events took place back in 2001, the memory of that day and the lives lost are still very present in this space.
-As such, it is important to remember that you are at a memorial and it is not the appropriate place for photo ops and selfies.
+As such, it is important to remember to always be respectful in regards to photo ops and selfies.

-If you have it in your budget, I do also highly suggest visiting the museum.
-In addition to countless artifacts from 9/11 and the events surrounding that day, there’s also a room dedicated to telling the personal stories of the lives lost.
-To me, that was the most raw experience.
-Sitting in a dark, cool room learning more about the individuals lives taken when the towers fell.
+If you have it in your budget, I do also highly suggest touring your way through the 9/11 Museum.
+In addition to countless artifacts from 9/11 and the events surrounding that day, there’s also a room dedicated to telling the personal stories of the lives lost – told by their surviving loved ones.
+To me, that is the most raw experience.
+Sitting in a dark, cool room learning more about the many individual lives lost when the towers fell.

 I’m actually kind of kicking myself that it took me as long as it did to walk across the Brooklyn Bridge.
-Foolishly I thought looking at the bridge in Dumbo was somehow enough, but on my most recent trip I decided to make the trek across and I am SO glad that I did.
+Foolishly I thought looking at the bridge in Dumbo was somehow enough, but on a spring trip to NYC I decided to make the trek across and I am SO glad that I did!

-Making the walk across the bridge is truly a special experience.
-Of course it is a major tourist attraction and absolutely packed unless you go early in the morning, but even with the crowds it’s totally worth it.
-Definitely one of the best totally free things you can do in New York City and a shoe-in for this affordable travel guide.
-I guarantee I’ll be making this walk again…and again!
+Making the walk across the bridge is truly a special experience with breathtaking views.
+Of course the landmark bridge is also a major tourist attraction and can be absolutely packed at peak times – but even with crowds it’s totally worth it.
+Definitely one of the best totally FREE things you can do in New York City and a shoe-in for this affordable travel guide.

-My favorite way to find places to eat in New York City is using the app “Map My Places“.
-It’s brilliant.
-You can plot a point of an attraction you’re planning to visit and instantly see everything there is to eat in the surrounding neighborhood.
+My personal favorite way to discovery eateries in NYC is by using the app “Map My Places“.
+It’s absolutely brilliant!
+With your location settings on, you can plot sites and attractions you’re planning to visit on a map of the city and instantly see EVERYTHING there is to eat in the surrounding neighborhood.

-It’s essentially the same as walking the streets of New York exploring and looking at restaurants as you pass, but without the extra foot traffic.
-All the eateries are labelled and when one catches my interest, I can quickly look up their menu and go from there.
+Using the app is essentially like walking the streets of New York and checking out restaurants as you pass – but without the extra foot traffic.
+All the eateries are labelled by name and when one catches my interest, I can quickly look up their menu and go from there.
 Seriously, no matter where you’re traveling – I can’t recommend the Map My Places app enough for locating great places to eat!
 (Not to mention just generally learning your way around.)

 That said, I’ve eaten at countless places in New York City during my travels there.
-Being someone who follows a plant-based diet, I even shared an entire post here about my Vegan Food Diary in NYC.
+Being someone who follows a plant-based diet, I even shared an entire Vegan Food Diary in NYC.

-In addition to those spots, here are some of my favs:
+In addition to all of those spots, here are some of my favs: